Antonskoltech/face2face_sirius-ml/README.md

 # face2face_sirius-ml
-the leading software for creating deepfakes
+This repository was made during the 2021 Tinkoff-Machine Learning project school.
+We demonstrate the leading software for creating accurate deepfakes.

 ## TODO List
 Condacted Research: